oflatt/video-souls/README.md

 # TODO

 - rebindable controls (multiple parry buttons allowed)
+- ability to change things like health and other stats in the level editor
 - in the park tree video
 - crits in ping pong player video
 - Auto special effects preprocessing on videos?